algosup/2024-2025-project-5-bubble-intermarche-team-5/Documents/FunctionalSpecification/functionalSpecifications.md

 - Comprehensive catalog of wines sold at the specific Intermarché location
 - Complete cheese inventory with detailed descriptions
 - Pairing rules and recommendations from wine and cheese department employees
-- Product information will be initially created by developers with input from store experts (Célia Moustier and Chrys Cadeau)
+- Product information will be initially created by developers with input from store experts (Célia Moustiés and Chrys Cadeau)

 ### 5.2 Data Maintenance